theTisrock/pythonprojectinstall/README.md

 Lastly, refresh the shell by typing `exec $SHELL`

+### Usage

 #### Install your Python project environment

 In your favorite terminal application...
 1. Change into your project: `cd myproject`
-2. Make sure your project's `requirements.txt` are present under your project's root directory: `myproject/requirements.txt` This step is not required if you don't have dependencies yet.
-You can install them later.
+2. Make sure your project's `requirements.txt` are present under your project's root directory: `myproject/requirements.txt`
 3. Run the installation: `pyinstall 3.12.0`

+#### Common Operations

+To install a different Python version, use the same command and change the version:
+`pyinstall 3.13.1`

+To update dependencies, add contents to the `requirements.txt` file and re-run install:
+`pyinstall 3.12.0`

+To see available python versions, type: `pyenv install --list`

 ### Congrats!